|

 to tell you what the plants will like and will not like in regards to

 There are lots of good books with instructions on how to build a pond and waterfall.
 Just plan ahead about the filtration.
 You will need it!
 The pond is also a great place to grow tropical water lilies.
 Just make sure you keep the pond from being totally covered over by large plants which will block the sunlight.
 If you don't have a pond or other source of moving water in a large volume you can be sure the humidity will suffer during the winter since your artificial heat system will dry out the air.
 Unless you just love to stand in the "garden" with a garden hose in hand have a good misting/watering system built attached to the rafters.
 Most tropical plants like lots of water in the Spring and Summer and less in the Fall and Winter.
 If you have a system put in on a watering timer you'll soon figure out just how much water everyone needs ever day.
 A water timer will make keeping everyone happy a lot easier, including you, when you need to be away for a few days!
-For us, 15 minutes a day five days a week seems to work best in the summer.
+For us, 7 minutes up to 10 minutes a day five days a week seems to work best in the summer heat.
 In the rain forest rain often falls in the afternoon at the heat of the day.
 I try to copy that to some degree.
 It is extremely important you maintain the humidity level at above 80% or higher and watering along with an indoor pond/waterfall will help.
-And don't forget the
+Don't forget the

 natural sounds of the rainforest to add to your complete rainforest